Opt-In Art: Learning Art Styles Only from Few Examples

 Data Attribution

 We find that our Art Adapter can generalize from a small Art-Style training set and generate seemingly novel images that are coherent with the given artistic style.
 To better understand which training images contributed to the synthesized image, and to check whether the art filtering may have overlooked some art content that influenced the result, we applied an off-the-shelf data attribution technique.
-For each generated image, we retrieved the top five attributed images from both Art-Free SAM and Art-Style examples.
-While we expect stylistic elements to dominate, real-world influences from the Art-Free dataset play a significant role.
+For each generated image, we retrieved the top five attributed images from both Blank Canvas Dataset and Art-Style examples.
+While we expect stylistic elements to dominate, real-world influences from the Blank Canvas Dataset play a significant role.
 In the style-inspired generation, distinctive artistic features capture the essence of the style, yet the attribution method uncovers real-world elements beneath, as though the style has been gently overlaid on the content.

 BibTeX